Chapter 17 - Line of Best Fit

 ATMOS: Are we in the business of espionage now?
 Hiding in the shadows under the orders of others.

-Leigh walked over to us during our volley of conversion.
+Leigh walked over to us during our short volley of conversation.

 LEIGH: Spy games, is that what is next for the Sunshine Dreamers?

 I smiled at her outlook.
 The ghostly canoe holding the final chapter of a rotted season began to lose visibility as we sailed off.
-The day had brought death to the story I had held on for so long.
+I believed now that there was a dark side to life, unknown at first, it is invisible after years of dust collecting on your shoulders from time inside.
+Although I find myself fortunate to have gotten out, I could see myself reminiscing at times of slipping back into it.
+Joining the death the day had brought to the story I had held on for so long.
 Yet there Leigh stood with her untainted innocence, the sincerity that is stolen from us all after adolescence.
-She was always a part of this story, her arrival had become the suncast exit out of a burning maze.
+She was always a part of this story, her arrival had become the suncast exit out of an endless maze.
 A subtle warmth that if left unattended would burn the world ablaze.